Steve Lombardi: Early career (1983–1989)

-Later that winter Lombardi began a house show series with Brady Boone, and for the first time in his career enjoyed a consistent string of success.
-While still losing to top level stars on television, he was now consistently trading wins with other entry-level talent that he previously had succumbed to.
+Later that winter, Lombardi began a house show series with Brady Boone, and, for the first time in his career, enjoyed a consistent string of success.
+While still losing to top level stars on television, he was now consistently trading wins with other entry-level talent.
 On the March 21 episode of Prime Time Wrestling he defeated SD Jones, and began trading wins with Brady Boone.
-However beginning in July his small push seemed to dissipate as he found himself consistently on the losing end to Paul Roma and the new arrival, The Blue Blazer (Owen Hart).
-In December matters took a turn as Lombardi enjoyed the first sustained win streak of his career, defeating Jim Powers and Jose Estrada on multiple occasions and closing out 1988 on a seven match win streak.
+However, beginning in July, his small push seemed to dissipate as he found himself consistently on the losing end to Paul Roma and the new arrival, The Blue Blazer (Owen Hart).
+In December, Lombardi enjoyed the first sustained win streak of his career, defeating Jim Powers and Jose Estrada on multiple occasions and closing out 1988 on a seven-match win streak.
 It was a sign of Lombardi's first major angle.